amarukot/postcards-from-strangers/README.md

 Solution: Changed length in database directly (using Postico), not through models.py because that didn't change anything.

 2-19-2020:
-Trying to deploy Postgres using Heroku.
+Trying to deploy using Heroku.
 Multiple issues, DEBUG=True or False?
 Ended up setting it to True, then setting the database entries in settings.py according to config vars in Heroku.
 Once deployed, will switch back to FALSE.

 2-20-2020: